This article provides troubleshooting solutions for common issues that may arise when using Freedom on your iPhone or iPad.

 To do this, go to your Freedom dashboard, open the relevant session, and edit the session to add the new device.
 Blocks will not apply unless the device is part of the active session.

-Apple’s Screen Time limits the number of apps and categories that can be blocked at once (up to 49).
+Apple’s Screen Time limits the number of apps and categories that can be blocked during any given block session (up to 49).
 To stay within this limit:

 Consider blocking entire categories (e.g., the "Social" category) instead of selecting individual apps.